-As the name suggests, ringed panels hang from rings (also called grommets) that are either attached to the top of the fabric panel, or inserted into the fabric near the top edge.
-Because the curtain rod is quite exposed with these types of curtains, it’s common to use an attractive wooden or metal rod with decorative finials on the rod’s ends.
-Depending on the fabric, color and pattern chosen, ring-top draperies work with just about any decorating style from casual country to sleek contemporary... looks.
+As the name suggests, ringed panels hang from rings (also called grommets) that are either attached to the top of the fabric panel or inserted into the fabric near the top edge.
+Since the curtain rod is quite exposed to these types of curtains, it’s common to use an attractive wooden or metal rod with decorative finials on the rod’s ends.
+Depending on the fabric, color, and pattern chosen, ring-top draperies work with just about any decorating style from casual country to sleek contemporary... looks.

 02 of 04

 Rod-pocket panels are made of lightweight fabrics and are typically unlined for a more casual feel.
 They are very easy to hang; the curtain rod simply slips through a channel sewn into the top back of the panel.
 The more fabric is squeezed onto the rod, the more dramatic the bunching of the fabric.

 Some rod-pocket panels have a ruffled header.
 Although not as popular these days as straight-topped panels, the ruffles give a more formal or old-fashioned look that some people prefer.

 Designer Tip:...
 Rod-pocket panels are normally kept in a closed position, or held back with decorative tiebacks.

 Pleated panels are a classic style of drapery and so never really go out of fashion, although their popularity rises and falls with current trends.
 They look quite formal, so work best with formal or traditional decorating styles.

 The pleats are formed with the help of header tape that is available by the yard at fabric stores if you’re inclined to sew your own window treatments.
 Sewn from the panel’s back, the tape forms pleats when pulled together.
 The hanging hooks are then inserted into the... tape, and the panels hung on rings or traverse rods, which use a cord-and-pulley system for opening and closing the curtains.